danger/danger-js/docs/usage/bitbucket_cloud.html.md

 To use Danger JS with BitBucket Cloud: you'll need to create a new account for Danger to use, then set the following environment variables on your CI:

-You could use either username with password or OAuth key with OAuth secret.
+You could use either username with password, OAuth key with OAuth secret or repository access token.

 For username and password, you need to set.